FSKS/react/3rd-part/codepush/README.md

 ### Description 参数

-This is the same 参数 as the one described in the [above section](#description-参数), and simply allows you to override the description that will be used for the promoted release.
+This is the same 参数 as the one described in the [上面的章节](#description-参数), and simply allows you to override the description that will be used for the promoted release.
 If unspecified, the new release will inherit the description from the release being promoted.

 #### Disabled 参数

-This is the same 参数 as the one described in the [above section](#disabled-参数), and simply allows you to override the value of the disabled flag that will be used for the promoted release.
+This is the same 参数 as the one described in the [上面的章节](#disabled-参数), and simply allows you to override the value of the disabled flag that will be used for the promoted release.
 If unspecified, the new release will inherit the disabled property from the release being promoted.

 ### Mandatory 参数

-This is the same 参数 as the one described in the [above section](#mandatory-参数), and simply allows you to override the mandatory flag that will be used for the promoted release.
+This is the same 参数 as the one described in the [上面的章节](#mandatory-参数), and simply allows you to override the mandatory flag that will be used for the promoted release.
 If unspecified, the new release will inherit the mandatory property from the release being promoted.

 ### Rollout 参数

-This is the same 参数 as the one described in the [above section](#rollout-参数), and allows you to specify whether the newly created release should only be made available to a portion of your users.
+This is the same 参数 as the one described in the [上面的章节](#rollout-参数), and allows you to specify whether the newly created release should only be made available to a portion of your users.
 Unlike the other release metadata 参数s (e.g. `description`), the `rollout` of a release is not carried over/inherited as part of a promote, and therefore, you need to explicitly set this if you don't want the newly created release to be available to all of your users.

 ### Target binary version 参数

-This is the same 参数 as the one described in the [above section](#target-binary-version-参数), and simply allows you to override the target binary version that will be used for the promoted release.
+This is the same 参数 as the one described in the [上面的章节](#target-binary-version-参数), and simply allows you to override the target binary version that will be used for the promoted release.
 If unspecified, the new release will inherit the target binary version property from the release being promoted.

 ```shell
 # Promote the release to production and make it